AndersDeath/diary2/000-current.md

 # 22 Juli - Mondag - Berlin - 669 Tag der Einwanderung - Warm Rainy

 Thist day was nice but and I did really a lot of things.
 It's not so often thing last times but today I did something extraordinary.
 First of all I tasted my work finally.
 I had a good rest at night and it helped me to be ready for work.
 I did a lot of notes in my files, improved a lot of thigs, etc. Also I finally recieved my packages from temu with things that I wanted to obtain for some time.
 It's a case for documents and powerbank.
+My phone is not so good anymore and